Seraphli/CCAutoRenew/README.md

 - 🎯 **Intelligent Scheduling** - Checks more frequently as renewal approaches
 - 📝 **Detailed Logging** - Track all renewal activities with WAITING/ACTIVE/STOPPED states
 - 📊 **Live Dashboard** - Real-time monitoring with progress bars and renewal schedules
+- 💬 **Custom Messages** - Use `--message` to send contextual renewal messages instead of generic greetings
 - 🛡️ **Failsafe Design** - Multiple fallback mechanisms and prevents renewals near stop time
 - 🖥️ **Cross-platform** - Works on macOS and Linux
 - ⚡ **Clock-only Mode** - Use `--disableccusage` flag to bypass ccusage entirely